vlazzarini/vanilla/10.Tonnetz/README.md

 }
 ```

-Each note is therefore represented as square with a text inside,
+Each note is therefore represented as a diamond with a text inside,
 which will be shown with different background colours depending
 on whether the note is on or off.
+The x and y coordinates for the
-We can now create a list of Note
+note define the left-hand vertex of the diamond.
+We can now create a
-objects with the correct locations and note numbers, which
+list of Note objects with the correct locations and note numbers, which
 defines the Tonnetz.

 ```